A practical guide to the tools bringing AI into your terminal.

 Claude Code is Anthropic's AI coding assistant.
 It runs in your terminal, reads your project files, and can create, edit, and delete files with your approval.
 It is an agentic tool — you give it a task and it works through it step by step.

-Multi-file changes, refactoring, building new features, understanding unfamiliar codebases.
+Multi-file changes, refactoring, building new features, and understanding unfamiliar codebases.
 Claude Code excels at tasks that require reading many files and making coordinated changes.
+Its CLAUDE.md context system lets you encode project conventions once and have them applied consistently across sessions.

 npm install -g @openai/codex